Nurturing Parenting® Programs

 • D. My relationship with my children and family;

-• E. My knowledge of nurturing parenting practices;
+• E. My knowledge of Nurturing Parenting practices;

-• F. My Utilization of nurturing parenting strategies and skills.
+• F. My Utilization of Nurturing Parenting strategies and skills.

 There are two different versions of the NSCS that are designed for two different populations of parents you might be working with: